malramsay64/phd-thesis/02_Dynamics/conclusion.md

 which are spatially correlated, finding regions of fast and slow relaxations.
 These are both behaviours observed in ortho-terphenyl.
-Finally in @sec:sed_breakdown we do not observe the same decoupling of translational and rotational motion observed by @Chang1994.
+Finally in @sec:trans_rot_decoupling we do not observe the same decoupling of translational and rotational motion observed by @Chang1994.
 However, there are simulation studies where the calculation